plzm/pelazem.util/readme.md

 - [Converter.cs](src/pelazem.util/Converter.cs): yet another safe type converter.
 Includes string to Timespan converter that includes some error checking and other smarts.
 - [ErrorUtil.cs](src/pelazem.util/ErrorUtil.cs): utility methods to prettify Exception messages into strings suitable for display or external storage.
 - [OpResult.cs](src/pelazem.util/OpResult.cs): a result class to return rich result data from methods in a standard, non-ref way.
-- [TypeUtil.cs](src/pelazem.util/TypeUtil.cs): lots of type and reflection utility methods, including checks whether a PropertyInfo or Type is numeric or primitive, getting type aliases, reflecting over a type to get its properties (all or just primitive or complex), ref type value comparisons, and property value setter with conversion of passed value to property type, and getting a property from a property selector Expression<Func<T>>.
+- [TypeUtil.cs](src/pelazem.util/TypeUtil.cs): type and reflection utility methods, including checks whether a PropertyInfo or Type is numeric or primitive, getting type aliases, reflecting over a type to get its properties (all or just primitive or complex), ref type value comparisons.
 - [ValidationResult.cs](src/pelazem.util/ValidationResult.cs): helper for classes which need to track whether their properties are in a valid state, and quickly getting validity status.

 ---